jawah/niquests/docs/user/advanced.rst

 Advanced Usage
 ==============

-This document covers some of Requests more advanced features.
+This document covers some of Niquests more advanced features.

 .. _session-objects: